lueck/htcf/README.md

 ## Caveat ##

-When reading TCF data with `tcflayer`, it automatically parses the IDs of tokens, sentences etc. into integer counts.
+When reading TCF data with `tcflayer`, `tcftokens` or `tcffreq`, it automatically parses the IDs of tokens, sentences etc. into integer counts.
 For that purpose the common prefix of the tokens is stripped and the base of the resting numerical part is calculated from the length of the "alphabet" of digits in the numerical parts.
 This works for prefixed IDs encoded in binary, octet, decimal, hexadecimal etc. format.
 But it only *works as long as the count of tokens is not lesser than the base of their IDs*.
 So you might run into problems with short texts.
-And there is an additional constraint: The alphabet must utilize characters out of 0-9 first and a-z then, in ascending order.
+And there is an additional constraint: The alphabet must utilize contigous characters out of 0-9 first and a-z then, in ascending order.

 ## License ##